jcaillon/Notes/docker/workshop1.md

 `host.docker.internal` is the name under which Docker containers identify the address of the host where they're running (localhost outside the container).

 https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/
+## Docker Desktop WSL 2 backend

+The new Docker Desktop WSL 2 backend replaces the Docker Desktop WSL 2 Tech Preview.
+The WSL 2 backend architecture introduces support for Kubernetes, provides an updated Docker daemon, offers VPN-friendly networking, and additional features.

+WSL 2 introduces a significant architectural change as it is a full Linux kernel built by Microsoft, allowing Linux containers to run natively without emulation.
+With Docker Desktop running on WSL 2, users can leverage Linux workspaces and avoid having to maintain both Linux and Windows build scripts.

+Docker Desktop also leverages the dynamic memory allocation feature in WSL 2 to greatly improve the resource consumption.
+This means, Docker Desktop only uses the required amount of CPU and memory resources it needs, while enabling CPU and memory-intensive tasks such as building a container to run much faster.

+Additionally, with WSL 2, the time required to start a Docker daemon after a cold start is significantly faster.
+It takes less than 2 seconds to start the Docker daemon when compared to tens of seconds in the current version of Docker Desktop.